 - No work experience required

-- Get support from graduate business career coaches
+- Career Services from business career coaches

 - Study abroad opportunities at more than 30 elite business schools (optional)

 - Diverse experience through curriculum, study abroad, internship opportunities, and a variety of perspectives from students and faculty